florence/cover/README.md

 For more detailed usage see [the full documentation](http://pkg-build.racket-lang.org/doc/cover/index.html).

-If any tests run by `rackunit` fail, Cover will return with exit code `1`.
-If all tests pass it will return with exit code `0`.

 ## Use with TravisCI

 If your code is hosted on a public github repo then you can use this plugin in conjunction with [TravisCI](https://travis-ci.org/) and [Coveralls](https://coveralls.io/).